I have worked in the travel industry for several years, including in management. I have written travel guides, mainly about western Canada.

 Cancelled Long-Term Reservations Hurt Revenue Projections

 Cancellations hurt hotels the most when the hotel staff members reject other business that would be sincere.
 I think most hotel staff with experience understand this.
-However, long-term cancellations also pose problems when it comes to revenue projections that are used for planning
+However, long-term cancellations also pose problems when it comes to revenue projections that are used for planning.

-For instance, let's assume that a carpentry company books 5 rooms in your 25-room hotel.
+For instance, let's assume that a carpentry company books five rooms in your 25-room hotel.
 They want each room for 30 consecutive nights for a total of 150 room nights.
-With a discount for each room applied, the hotel's room revenue would be $7500 from the 5 reservations.
+With a discount for each room applied, the hotel's room revenue would be $7500 from the five reservations.
 When these reservations enter the software, it can make the month or months that the reservations affect look very profitable.

 Ownership and/or management might look at the month and the revenue as a chance to upgrade the property or the amenities.
 They might understand that a certain percentage of the revenue will be lost due to cancellations, but when the long-term stays cancel, the lost revenue is much more significant.

 What if the company that booked the rooms is only doing so just in case they land work in your city—work that is by no means guaranteed to them?
 When the cancellation comes in, it's not a normal cancellation that all hotels deal with.
-150 room nights canceled at the last minute for a small hotel means staff scheduling will be affected for the worse with ripples through staff morale.
+150 room nights canceled at the last minute for a small hotel means staff scheduling will be affected for the worse, with ripples through staff morale.
 You might even have to tell someone you just hired that the job is no longer offered.

 In regard to the upgrades you planned, hopefully, you didn't sign a contract because now you need to back out.

 With short-term reservation cancellations, the changes in revenue projections are not as drastic.
-There is a certain flow to the ups and downs that experienced staff know to expect, but long-term group reservations in are different.
+There is a certain flow to the ups and downs that experienced staff know to expect, but long-term group reservations are different.
 You need to put more pressure on the customer to increase the likelihood that the reservation is serious before you can begin to include it in projected revenue.

 A contract is how you do that because people don't like signing them.
 What you will find is that they will leave sections of the contract unfilled (e.g., the signature line and the line where the credit card number goes).
 Incomplete contracts are how you get information as to whether the room sales are close to a done deal or just fluff.